annaesvensson/yellow-install/README.md

 `content/shared/page-new-wiki.md` = content file for new wiki page
 `content/shared/page-new-blog.md` = content file for new blog page
 `content/shared/page-error-404.md` = content file for error page
-`system/extensions/yellow-system.ini` = file with system settings
-`system/extensions/yellow-language.ini` = file with language settings
-`system/extensions/yellow-user.ini` = file with user settings

 The log file can be found in file `system/extensions/yellow-website.log`.

 ## Acknowledgements

-This extension includes [translations by various contributors](https://github.com/annaesvensson/yellow-language/graphs/contributors).
+This extension includes [translations](https://github.com/annaesvensson/yellow-language) by various contributors.
 Thank you for the good work.

 ## Developer